Joel-Vazquez-Lopez/adaptive-rag-token-efficiency/annotation_workform/START_HERE.md

 ## Step 3 — Export when done

 Click **Export CSV** (top-right corner) to download `rag_annotations.csv`.
-Send that file to the project lead.
+Send that file to the person who is doing the Annotation results reporting.

 ---